boswelja/WatchConnectionLib/core/README.md

 # Core

-Provides all the base classes, interfaces and enums for implementing connection interfaces.
+Provides all the base classes, interfaces and enums for implementing platform connection handlers, as well as a class to more easily manage multiple connection handlers.